New York Pizzas Getting Better in Bangkok

 The Best Fancy Pizzas in Bangkok

-According to this online pizza publication https://www.50toppizza.it/ five of the best fifty best pizzas in Southeast Asia are in Thailand.
+According to this online pizza publication https://www.50toppizza.it/, five of the best fifty pizzas in Southeast Asia are in Thailand.
 That’s quite impressive.
-All pizzas are of the Neapolitan variety as those are the predominant variety in Thailand.
+All pizzas are the Neapolitan variety, as that is the predominant variety in Thailand.

 As the dominant variety of pizzas in Bangkok, this post won’t be complete without mentioning my favorite margherita pizzas!

 There are Thai cultural aspects to consider in the Thai food industry.
 Thais do not like to eat burnt food.
-Eating charred bits as a certain population of Thais believe is carcinogenic.
+A certain population of Thais believes it is carcinogenic.
 Whether or not that is true, I would say you have to do your research on the validity of such a claim.

 That said, most of the best Neapolitan pizzerias or Italian restaurants are written up on popular food websites.
 The names Pizza Massilia, Pizzeria Mazzie, and Peppina come up as the de facto best of the best